EuroPython/website/data/pages-content/volunteers.md

   - You will not earn a ticket for being a volunteer

 # How to sign up
-  - Sign up to the Europython Volunteers discord server.
-[FIXME](http://link.to.discord)
-  - Feel free to ask any questions related to volunteering in the #onsite-volunteers channel
   - Acknowledge our [EuroPython 2022 Data Privacy Policy](https://docs.google.com/forms/d/e/1FAIpQLSdNTLsFn-YKD4l6icY4NEhmVG5JRyawm-QcvZUQ9HSylEXldw/viewform).
 This is needed, since many of you will have to handle private data as part of e.g. helping at the registration desk.
-  - Assign yourself to available shifts on the [Operations spreadsheet](https://docs.google.com/spreadsheets/d/1Tx-gkvRUG0gu1AhvTowfnlWuejoB2YYqhO66EnCgwqo/edit?usp=sharing) (first come, first served)
+  - Assign yourself to available shifts on the Operations spreadsheet.
+(You will get the link after signing the Data Privacy Policy.)
+  - Sign up to the Europython Volunteers discord server.
+(The link is in our Operations Spreadsheet)
+  - Please say hello and introduce yourself in #onsite-volunteers channel.
+Thanks <3

 # Perks for volunteers